react-native-async-storage/async-storage/website/docs/advanced/Jest-integration.md

+---
+id: jest
+title: Jest integration
-# Jest integration
+sidebar_label: Jest integration
+---

-Async Storage module is tighly coupled with its `NativeModule` part - it needs a running React Native application to work properly.
+Async Storage module is tightly coupled with its `NativeModule` part - it needs a running React Native application to work properly.
 In order to use it in tests, you have to provide its separate implementation.
 Follow those steps to add a mocked `Async Storage` module.

 ## Using Async Storage mock